 Thousands of bicycles are stolen across the country every year.
 Sadly, they're relatively easy to steal and difficult to get back.

-Bikes can also be dangerous, with around 5000 cyclists injured each year in traffic crashes.
+Bikes can also be dangerous, with around 12,000 cyclists hospitalised each year in crashes.
 If you're injured while riding, it could be a costly exercise – particularly if you have to take time off work as a result.

 This is where you might think bike insurance could come in handy, but with a long list of exclusions, and the chance you're already covered for some events under current insurance, it's best to do your homework to make sure it's worth it.